ravilushqa/boilerplate/README.md

 # boilerplate

-When cloning, specify the name of the directory for cloning, which has the name of the service and execute the command:
+1. Create empty repo on github with <name>
+2. git clone this repo with <name> as the name of the directory
+3. run command bellow
 ```bash
   make -f Makefile.env
 ```